 Hundreds of thousands of people visit Slovenia’s Postojna Cave Park every year, but only a lucky few get to explore the underground passageways beyond the popular train tour and beneath Predjama Castle.
-Watch the video trailer for this epic caving adventure and read on for the details:
+Watch the video trailer for this epic cave adventure in Slovenia and read on for the details:

 In the Footsteps of Luka Čeč